 2. Get Your Metadata Right

-These things aren’t just about SEO, but about making sure that you’re getting the most from the good work you’ve put into your products and brand.
+These things aren’t just an obligatory SEO task, but about making sure that you’re getting the most from the good work you’ve put into your products and brand.
 Bad metadata will leave holes in your search strategy.

 Your page title is the title of your web page and it’s the most important ranking factor.
 For an eCommerce business, it’s important that even large and complex sites have unique, descriptive and compelling page titles.